Check if you need permission

 Article 4 Directions

-Certain works will count as permitted development and won’t need planning permission.
+Certain works will count as permitted development and will not need planning permission.

-Permitted development will be more restricted if they’re in:
+Permitted development will be more restricted if it's in:

 - a conservation area

 - an Area of Outstanding Natural Beauty

 For more guidance on what is permitted for specific projects, view the Planning Portal’s mini guides.

 The usual permissions may not be granted for:

 - works in a conservation area

 - listed buildings